GatoNekoCat/TriviaGame/README.md

 Need an array of question objects.
-Each question object will hold a question, an array of possible answers, the location of the correct answer points = 0;
+Each question object will hold a question, an array of possible answers, the location of the correct answer score = 0;

-display: "gamestart, click the button to start the game"
+display: "click the button to start the game"

 onclick:
-    questionObj = {};
+while triviaQuestions >= 1 {
     setinterval(triviaGame){
-    for questionsArray.length {

         pickRandomQuestion will choose a random question from the array of questions and asign it to questionObj, then display it on the screen along with possible answers as buttons.
+Also will remove the question from the array.
         onbuttonclick:
             if button id === questionObj
                 interupt timer
-                points++
+                score++
                 display "Correct"

             else
                 interupt timer
                 display "Incorrect"

+        if trivialQuestions === 0
+            Display game over and the score.
+            try again button
+            onclick:
+                init
     }